 Occasionally I accidentally view snippets of both The voice and Cardiff young singer of the world.
 Both feature remarkable singers—within their respective genres and social milieux.
-My reservations merely concern the blinkered media hype, with all its competitive ethos.* They jump through the hoops, displaying just the right degrees of individuality, gauging the prevailing ethos within their respective social and temporal fanbase.
+My reservations merely concern the blinkered media hype, with all its competitive ethos (for Alexei Sayle and others on contests, see here).* They jump through the hoops, displaying just the right degrees of individuality, gauging the prevailing ethos within their respective social and temporal fanbase.
 Image is is a major aspect of both events.

 The race is not to the swift.